 The current podcast ecosystem is a challenging one to promote your podcast in, admittedly.
-First: there are currently north of 525,000 shows that have produced around 18.5 million episodes.
+First: as of Summer 2019, there are currently north of 725,000 shows that have produced around 29 million episodes.
 Assuming an average length of about 1 hour, it would take you 2,111 years to get through all the current episodes on just iTunes.
 It's a crowded space, for sure.

-Add to that the increasing role of Chinese click farms, which have an outsized impact on the top 200 for iTunes.
+The increasing role of Chinese click farms have had an outsized impact on the top 200 for iTunes.
 The charts are gameable, hackable, and a lot of people are doing just that.
 The Youtube video above was put together by LimeLink, and if you're a podcaster you owe it to yourself to check it out.
 Careful, you might get depressed, or worse, be tempted to try the same for your podcast.
 Don't!
 This post is here to help.

 Compounding that: launch algorithms have changed, and reviews don't matter as much as they once did.
 The older (still common to many) model of giveaways and contests won't work as well as it did even 1-2 years ago.

 As a result of the overall landscape, promoting your podcast has to come from newer sources.
 But what exactly are those sources?

 This is why I put together this (pretty exhaustive) post, and hope that it will prove useful for beginning podcasters, but also that the veterans will find some podcast promotion tips and tactics they may not have considered yet.